 When was it first used?: 1993

-What makes this rifle one of the best?: Replacing the venerable M16, this rifle has been used in many theatres of war since the early 1990s
+What makes this rifle one of the best?: A variant of the venerable M16A2, this rifle has largely replaced the M16 in the US Army and Marine Corps.

 The M4 carbine is effectively a lighter and shorted variant of the M16A2 assault rifle.
 It was developed between the mid-1980s and early 1990s and was accepted by the U.S. Army in 1994.